yiisoft/yii2/docs/guide/data-overview.md

 Typically, you would take the following steps when working with one of these data components:

-1. Configure the data provider.
+1. Configure the [data provider](data-providers.md).
 It may get its data from an array, an SQL command, an ActiveRecord query, etc.
-2. Pass the data provider to a widget, such as a list view or grid view.
+2. Pass the data provider to a widget, such as a [list view](data-widgets.md#list-view) or [grid view](data-grid.md).
 3. Customize the widget to reflect the presentational style that you are after.

 That's it.
-After doing these simple steps you will have powerful interfaces, such as a full featured data grid that supports pagination, sorting, and filtering, ideal for admin part of your project.
+After doing these simple steps you will have a powerful interfaces, such as a full featured data grid that supports pagination, sorting, and filtering, ideal for the admin part of your project.